RubricLab/project22/LOG.md

 - Monitor the AGI's performance with the improved evaluation functions and assess whether there is an increase in the relevance and coherence of its responses.
 - Further refine the keyword extraction and coherence checking methods to improve their accuracy and effectiveness.
 - Continue to explore additional improvements and strategies to enhance the AGI's self-improvement process and overall capabilities.

+## Iteration #6 Updates

+### lib/agents/agi.ts

+- Enhanced the `extractKeywords` method to include advanced keyword and phrase extraction, allowing for a more nuanced understanding of the input text.
+- Improved the `checkCoherence` method to utilize a more advanced heuristic for checking sentence structure and logical flow, laying the groundwork for future integration with sophisticated NLP tools.

+### Next Steps

+- Test the new keyword and phrase extraction method to ensure it accurately captures the important concepts in the input text.
+- Evaluate the effectiveness of the improved coherence check and refine the method to provide a more accurate assessment of the AGI's responses.
+- Plan for the integration of advanced NLP models to further enhance the AGI's reasoning and logical deduction capabilities.